yassinebelmamoun/yassinebelmamoun.github.io/content/saas-101.md

 ### Revenue

-SaaS companies charge their customer for the usage of their software on a recurrent basis (e.g. monthly, annually).
+SaaS companies charge their customers for the usage of their software on a recurrent basis (e.g. monthly, annually).
 This allows SaaS companies to have more predictable revenue and less variance month over month.

 Imagine the following case: Netflix stops acquiring new clients and stop losing existing clients.
 The number of customers will be the same and their revenue every month remains constant.